What vaccinations should I have?

 It’s recommended that everyone over the age of 65 and those with a long-term health condition should be vaccinated against:

-Like influenza, swine flu can be worse in immunosuppressed people.
+Like flu, swine flu can be worse in immunosuppressed people.
 The H1N1 swine flu vaccine isn’t live so it can’t give you the infection, but you may experience some flu-like symptoms for a day or two after the injection.
-It’s given as part of the influenza vaccination.
+It’s given as part of the flu vaccination.

 Each year the seasonal flu vaccine is changed to provide protection against the flu viruses most likely to cause infection that year.
 Your GP will advise whether the seasonal flu vaccine will provide adequate cover against swine flu or any other new flu virus that may develop in the future.

 Talk to your local rheumatology team or GP if you’re unsure about whether you’re eligible for a certain vaccination.
-More information on pneumococcal and influenza vaccines can be found on the NHS website.
+More information on pneumococcal and flu vaccines can be found on the NHS website.

 Back to Vaccinations